 In addition to student engagement, it is how the teacher implements the activity that leads to effective learning (Sullivan, Clarke, and O’Shea, 2010).
 Thus, the above examples are for teachers to use and build upon to help improve instruction, create a more focused content objective, or improve student understanding.
 As teachers walk around the room and eavesdrop on student conversations, they benefit from insight into student thinking.
 This active moment of sense-making becomes a teachable moment in which teachers can address misconceptions and incompleteness of thought or guide further application.
 When students expose their thinking, teachers have the privilege to teach.

-Diane Kue, author of Solved: A Teacher’s Guide to Making Word Problems Comprehensible, will be hosting three upcoming Teaching Math to ELs conferences in October with featured author Adrian Mendoza, author of Teaching Math to English Learners, and Dr. Jim Ewing, author of Juan Jose, You are Especial.
-The event is a book launch celebration for Teaching Math to English Learners, and participants will receive all three books at the conference as well as novel approaches to teaching math to ELs.
+Diane Kue, author of Solved: A Teacher’s Guide to Making Word Problems Comprehensible, will be hosting Teaching Math to ELs in February with featured author Adrian Mendoza, author of Teaching Math to English Learners, and Dr. Jim Ewing, author of Juan Jose, You are Especial.

 Charles, R (2011).
 Solving Word Problems: Developing Quantitative Reasoning.
 Pearson